json-schema-org/json-schema-spec/jsonschema-core.md

 #### Handling of unrecognized or unsupported keywords {#unrecognized}

-Implementations MUST refuse to process schemas which contain keywords they do not recognize, or that they recognize but do not support.
+Implementations MUST refuse to evaluate schemas which contain keywords which they do not know how to process or explicitly choose not to process.

 ## Keyword Behaviors